Home Compare ELIS.PA vs IRM

 Elis vs Iron Mountain: Which Stock Looks Stronger in 2026?

-Elis holds the cleaner structural position, with valuation as the main driver and stability adding further support.
-Iron Mountain does not offset that deficit through any equally strong structural edge elsewhere.
+Elis holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+Iron Mountain still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity